 Unless you’re experiencing any red flag symptoms that require a medical professional’s attention, the strategies we’ll share in chapters two and three will be good for this type of injury.

-4. Was It Caused By Exhausted Adaptive Potential?
+4. Exhausted Adaptive Potential?

 This cause is the most difficult to see, and is likely best assessed by a professional health care provider.
 It’s a complex issue that can take a keen eye and experience.
 But it is helpful to know the basic things to look out for.